 In this course, students will analyze the variety of services, functions, and managerial tasks of restaurant operation and management.
-They will practice the following service types: American, Russian, French, Chinese, buffet, and everything related to production and presentation of food beverage services.
-Also, thev demonstrate skills in applying customer service, sanitation, and hygiene principles.
+They will practice the following service types: American, Russian, French, Chinese, buffet, and everything related to production and presentation of food and beverage services.
+Also, they will demonstrate skills in applying customer service, sanitation, and hygiene principles.